Providing programs to address personal complaints, Fraud, Waste, Abuse, Congressional/high-level inquiries, and special interest items.

 When Are IG Complaints Appropriate?

 Individuals should attempt to resolve FWA issues and personal complaints at the lowest possible level, using command channels before elevating them to the next higher level or to the IG.
 Further, complaints must be promptly filed within IG, command, or other grievance channels.
 IGs may dismiss a complaint if there is no FWA, recognizable wrong or violation of law, regulation, or policy.
-Also, complaints more than 60 days from date of occurrence will normally be dismissed, unless there are extraordinary circumstances or special Air Force interests to justify an investigation.
+Also, complaints more than 60 days from date of occurrence may be dismissed, unless there are extraordinary circumstances or special Air Force interests to justify an investigation.
 Remember, the sooner a complaint is filed, the better the chances are to resolve the matter.
-(See AFI 90-301, Paragraphs 184.108.40.206., 220.127.116.11., 18.104.22.168., and 22.214.171.124.)
+(See AFI 90-301, Paragraphs 2.1.2 and 2.5.2)

 Where (i.e., "With Whom") Should Complaints be Filed?

 You may submit your complaint to any IG at any level, including the Secretary of the Air Force Inspector General (SAF/IGQ) and the Inspector General, Department of Defense (IG, DoD).
-However, AFI 90-301 encourages IGs to resolve complaints at the lowest level.
-Therefore, a good "rule of thumb" is to determine the lowest level commander who can "fix" the problem and submit your complaint to that commander’s IG.
-If you believe that commander is part of the problem, then submit your complaint to us and we will determine if your complaint needs to be "elevated" to a higher IG or placed in a different grievance channel.
-(See AFI 90-301, Paragraphs 188.8.131.52 and 184.108.40.206.)
+However, AFI 90-301 encourages complainants to resolve complaints at the lowest level.
+(See AFI 90-301, Paragraph 2.1.2.)

-The IG does not generally handle matters covered under other AFIs or directives.
-The following table (extracted from AFI 90-301, Attachment 14) lists appropriate referral agencies with programs for redress of the complaints indicated (the table does not list every type of complaint that can be handled by other appeal channels.)
 If a policy directive or instruction provides a specific means of appeal or redress of a grievance, you must exhaust those appeal procedures before submitting a complaint to an IG.
 Further, you must be able to allege that the process was mishandled or handled prejudicially before an IG will process a complaint of mishandling.
 Mere dissatisfaction with the outcome of an appeal is not sufficient basis for an IG investigation.
-(See AFI 90-301, Paragraphs 220.127.116.11., 18.104.22.168., and Attachment 14.)
+(See AFI 90-301, Paragraphs 2.3.1., 22.214.171.124. and 126.96.36.199.)

 How Should Complaints be Filed?